 Meal prep: The curry paste and chicken balls can be made ahead and frozen for a week, so this recipe can work perfectly well for a midweek dinner too.

 Are curries healthy?

 A general misconception is that curries are unhealthy and full of fat.
-That’s definitely not the case with homemade curries (unless you intentionally add a lot of saturated fat) and specifically not this recipe, unlike the ones served in restaurants which are laden with butter, cream and coconut milk.
+That’s definitely not the case with homemade curries (unless you intentionally add a lot of saturated fat) and specifically not this recipe, unlike the ones served in restaurants that are laden with butter, cream and coconut milk.
 That being said, the traditional version of the curry with chicken meatballs is made with fried chicken meatballs, but I baked them which look and taste as delicious and the meatballs are not swimming in oil.

 Curries can be very healthy and there is a lot of variety too- curries with lentils, beans, vegetables, chicken, egg, fish, goat, prawns or just about any vegetable or meat.
 Curries are so easy and versatile; you can cook up a tasty nutritious curry with just some onions, tomatoes and chilies.
 You can also make an elaborate curry with roasted aromatic spices and herbs.

 This recipe combines a sauce made of Indian curry spices with chicken meatballs.
 That can be served with rice or pasta.
 Yes.
 PASTA.
 Indian curry sauce on pasta?
 Please judge me after you try this recipe.
 And I hope the recipe police are not after me for going wild, mixing up different cuisines.

 My logic is that as long as something tastes delicious and is healthy, why not try cooking it? (even if it means throwing authenticity out of the kitchen window!)

 what makes baked chicken meatballs juicy?